core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: align="left"}

-The base uri is "/", the Object ID is 1, the instance ID is 0, and the resource ID is 1.
+The base uri is empty, the Object ID is 1, the instance ID is 0, and the resource ID is 1.
 This example URI points to internal resource 1, which represents the registration lifetime configured, in instance 0 of a type 1 object (LWM2M Server Object).

 ### LWM2M Register Endpoint {#lwm2m-reg}